 The Vera Bradley Foundation for Breast Cancer is focused solely on investing in breast cancer research.
-Currently, we fund research at the Vera Bradley Foundation for Breast Cancer Research Laboratories at the Indiana University Melvin and Bren Simon Cancer Center in Indianapolis, Indiana.
+Currently, we fund research at the Vera Bradley Foundation Center for Breast Cancer Research at the Indiana University School of Medicine in Indianapolis, Indiana.
 Knowing that cancer will not be cured in a vacuum, members of our team are well known worldwide for their collaborative approach.
 It’s this sharing of information, talents and resources that will accelerate the pace of research.

 At-a-glance summary of how the Vera Bradley Foundation directs the allocation

-of its donations to the Indiana University Simon Cancer Center.
+of its donations to the Indiana University School of Medicine.

-48%—Vera Bradley Foundation for Breast Cancer Research Laboratories
+48%—Vera Bradley Foundation Center for Breast Cancer Research

 New project funding is provided for researchers all with a single focus: better outcomes for patients.